 The Nebraska Pharmacy Foundation annually provides scholarships to Creighton pharmacy students.
-Meet the 2019 Cora Mae Briggs and Rex Higley Scholarship winners for 2019:
+Meet the 2019 Cora Mae Briggs and Rex Higley Scholarship winners:

 Cora Mae Briggs Scholar: Mackenzie Moritz, candidate for Doctor of Pharmacy, Class of 2020